aws-cloudformation/cfn-lint/README.md

 ## Install

-### Command line
-From a command prompt run `python setup.py clean --all` then `python setup.py install`
+Python 2.7+ and 3.4+ are supported.

 ### Pip Install

 `pip install cfn-lint`.
-You may need to use sudo.

-## Uninstall
-If you have pip installed you can uninstall using `pip uninstall cfn-lint`.
-You may need to manually remove the cfn-lint binary.
+If pip is not available, run `python setup.py clean --all` then `python setup.py install`.

 ### Editor Plugins
 There are IDE plugins available to get direct linter feedback from you favorite editor: